udgsg/Hackathon2021/README.md

 1:00 - 1:30 PM: Tutorial by Marko Petrovic on "How to use GIT" (Beginner and advanced)

+1:30 - 2:00 PM: Presentation by Companies outside UD followed by a Q&A.

 1:30 - 4:00 PM: Work in groups.

-4:00 - 4:30 PM: Presentation by Companies outside UD followed by a Q&A

 4:30 : End of Day 1 and announcement of Day 2